 Fantasy Football: How to Draft in All 16 Rounds to Build a League-Winning Team

 It's that time of year again.
-Fantasy football is just around the corner, and you're still trying to recover from last years 4-9 disaster.
+Fantasy football is just around the corner, and you're still trying to recover from last year's disaster.
 You try year after year to build the right team, but fall short of placing or receiving any cash rewards as a result of the season's play.
 The big question is "Is there a superior way to build a winning fantasy football team?"
 The truth is, every year is different.
-The depth at each of the positions make it difficult to have a golden way to draft year in and year out.
-However, the most valuable resources you can tap into are people who have had consistent success drafting a similar way each year.
+The depth at each of the positions makes it difficult to have a golden way to draft year in and year out.
+However, the most valuable resources you can tap into are people who have had consistent success in drafting a similar way each year.
 Though it changes slightly from year to year based on position depth, the position drafted in each round is usually the same.
 This is what I am here to offer you.

 I am in no way calling myself an expert, but playing in 16 leagues over eight years throughout my fantasy career and winning four of them puts me at league champion in 25% of leagues I join, which is higher than many I have talked to.
 In this article, I will share my recommendations on how to draft in each of the 16 rounds of a standard fantasy football league.
 Since standard leagues are the most common, I am going to just address how I draft in standard leagues that adhere to standard rules.
 Yes, there are different ways to draft in different league styles, but that might be an article for another day.

-In each round, I will provide what position I think you should draft in that round, and then a secondary option that will be based on depth and who is available at that time, as long as a short explanation why.
+In each round, I will provide what position I think you should draft in that round, and then a second option that will be based on depth and who is available at that time, as long as a short explanation why.
 I intend this to be an article that can be read regardless of the year, so I won't make it very specific to one year or another and the players in each year.
 By the end, I hope this helps you strategically draft a winning fantasy football team and helps you compete for your league title this year!

 Round #1: 1st Choice: RB, 2nd Choice: WR